vijay5375/Bank-Management/README.md

-# Bank-Management
+# Bank Management System
-In this project there a three basic portions:
-1-admin
-2-customer
-3-staff
-so all these have different levels of authorizations like

-1-customer can :
-perform transaction and like that

-3-staff can:
-add amount in account
-deduct amount from account
-request to open account

-3-admin can:
-see all accounts
+This project comprises three main components, each with distinct levels of authorization:

+## 1. Admin
+- Can view all accounts.
-can read all accounts
+- Can read details of all accounts.
-can give permission to open account have cresidentials of all accounts
+- Can grant permission to open new accounts.
+- Holds credentials for all accounts.

+## 2. Customer
+- Can perform transactions.

+## 3. Staff
+- Can add amounts to accounts.
+- Can deduct amounts from accounts.
+- Can request to open new accounts.